InnerSourceCommons/InnerSourcePatterns/improve-findability.md

 ## Title

 Improve Findability

 ## Also Known As

 - Badly Named Piles
 - Poor Naming Conventions

+## Patlet

+TBD

+## Problem

+People can't find the internally developed solutions that they need due to poor naming conventions.

 ## Context

 Reusable software component(s) are available internally but users can't easily find them.
 This problem is more likely to occur in large, federated companies where different organizational units operate as silos.
 Historically, the company does not have a culture of sharing code across silos.

-## Problem

-People can't find the internally developed solutions that they need due to poor naming conventions.

 ## Forces